The Birth of Jesus

 It was the custom in those times to wrap a new born baby very tightly in long bandages called swaddling clothes.
 The arms and legs of the baby were also wrapped, so they couldn't move.
 This was done because they thought it helped the baby to grow strong, straight limbs!
 And as no proper crib was available, the new baby boy was placed in a manger, or feeding trough.

 This must have been an amazing scene, but was exactly how the angels had described things to the shepherds up on the hills surrounding Bethlehem!

 The birth of Jesus probably didn't happen in the year 0AD but slightly earlier, in about 5, 6 or 7BC.
 The dates that we use now were set by Monks and religious leaders in the Middle Ages and before.
-It's also quite likely that Jesus was actually born in the spring, not in the winter!
-It can get very cold in the winter in Israel and it is thought that the census would have most likely taken place during the spring, at the time of the Jewish Passover festival (which normally takes during March or April) when many pilgrims, from all over the country, came to visit Jerusalem (which is about six miles from Bethlehem).
-Also during the winter, it's less likely that the shepherds would have been keeping sheep out on the hills (as those hills can get quite a lot of snow sometimes!); but lots of lambs would have been needed during the Passover Festival, to be sacrificed in the Jewish Temple in Jerusalem.
+It's also quite likely that Jesus was actually born in the autumn (during Tabernacles), not in the winter!
+It can get very cold in the winter in Israel and it is thought that the census would have most likely taken place during the spring or autumn, at a when many pilgrims, from all over the country, came to visit Jerusalem (which is about six miles from Bethlehem).
+Also during the winter, it's less likely that the shepherds would have been keeping sheep out on the hills (as those hills can get quite a lot of snow during winter sometimes!).

 You can watch an animation of The First Christmas Story! (opens full window/tab)